GovTechSG/seed-documentation/offboard-device-from-seed.md

 # Offboard your device from SEED

-This page tells you how to onboard your device to SEED.
+This page tells you how to offboard your device from SEED.

 <!-- tabs:start -->

 #### **macOS**

 <details>
   <summary>a.
-Remove your device from Microsoft Intune</summary><br>
+Remove your device from Microsoft Intune</summary>

   1. Open the **Company Portal** application and click **Sign in**.